Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Results

 Next, we discuss the electronic structure obtained from spin-degenerate DFT calculations without a +$U$ correction in the $Pbnm$ structure. \pref{fig:bands} (a) and (b) show the total density of states (DOS), its projection on different atoms and orbitals, as well as the band structure around the Fermi level.
 The DOS shows three (partially overlapping) groups of bands with mixed atomic/orbital character due to hybridization.
 Bands with predominant Fe-\eg character above \SI{.5}{eV} are separated from lower-lying bands with predominant Fe-\ttg character between about \SIrange{-1}{0.5}{eV} due to a strong octahedral crystal field splitting.
 The Fe-\ttg dominated bands overlap slightly with O-$p$ dominated bands below \SI{-1}{eV}.
 The fact that the Fe-$d$ dominated bands are higher in energy than the O-$p$ dominated ones but also overlap slightly indeed indicates a small positive but nearly vanishing charge-transfer energy within the classification scheme according to Zaanen, Sawatzky, and Allen~\cite{zaanen_band_1985}.

 We now construct two different sets of Wannier orbitals, starting from initial projections on Fe-centered $d$ orbitals.
+The first set represents a so-called \emph{frontier basis} that describes only the Fe-$d$ dominated bands in the energy range above approximately $-1$~eV and directly maps on minimal models describing the basic physics of charge disproportionation~\cite{strand_valence-skipping_2014, subedi_low-energy_2015, isidori_charge_2019, merkel_charge_2021}.
+The second set corresponds to a \emph{localized basis}, resembling an atomic-orbital-like basis similar to what is typically used to define the correlated orbitals within DFT+$U$ calculations.

 In both cases, we use an outer energy window comprising all bands shown in \pref{fig:bands} (a) and (b).

-For the first set of Wannier orbitals, we use an additional inner (frozen) energy window for the disentanglement procedure which comprises all of the Fe-\eg dominated bands as well as the upper part of the Fe-\ttg dominated bands down to \SI{-1.1}{eV}, as indicated in \pref{fig:bands} (b) by the green shading.
+For the frontier basis, we use an additional inner (frozen) energy window for the disentanglement procedure which comprises all of the Fe-\eg dominated bands as well as the upper part of the Fe-\ttg dominated bands down to \SI{-1.1}{eV}, as indicated in \pref{fig:bands} (b) by the green shading.
+We note that since this inner energy window encompasses most of the Fe-$d$ dominated bands, except for the narrow overlapping region immediately below $-1$~eV, the specific choice of the outer energy window does not have a strong influence on the resulting Wannier functions.
 The corresponding Wannier bands [green lines \pref{fig:bands} (b)] remain restricted to the energy range of the Fe-$d$ dominated bands, and perfectly reproduce the DFT bands [black lines in \pref{fig:bands} (b)] within the inner energy window.
 Since this inner energy window contains the Fermi level and there is no entanglement with higher lying bands, the Wannier orbitals recover an occupation of exactly four electrons per Fe site, corresponding to the nominal valence of the Fe$^{4+}$ cation.

 The resulting Wannier orbitals are centered on the Fe sites but also exhibit strong ``tails'' on the surrounding oxygen ligands, representing the strongly hybridized character of the corresponding bands. \pref{fig:bands}(c) depicts the ($x^2-y^2$)-type Wannier function as an example.
 One can recognize the antibonding character of the underlying hybridization between Fe-$d$ and O-$p$ orbitals.
-In the following, we refer to this set of Wannier functions as the \emph{frontier basis}.
 Such frontier orbitals are often used in DFT plus dynamical mean-field theory calculations or other more model-based approaches that consider only the effective $d$ bands (see, e.g., \cite{merkel_charge_2021}).